RunGT/they-see-me-rolling/dice-roll/README.md

 # Dice roll simulator

-A quick web app to simulate dice rolls.
+A simple web app to simulate dice rolls.
 The scope for this task was to use a random dice roll api to fetch a result

 ## To run the app locally